ahmad-masud/Sorting-Visualizer/README.md

 Contributions to the Sorting Visualizer are welcome.
 Please feel free to fork the project, make your changes, and submit a pull request for review.

 ## License
-Quant Market Predictor is released under the MIT License.
+Sorting Visualizer is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 # Implemented Algorithms
 - Bubble Sort